The core distinction

 Choose single-lender if: your users are predominantly card-taking merchants (ecommerce, retail, hospitality) and an MCA suits their needs well; you have an existing commercial relationship with a specific lender; or you want the simplest possible integration with a known credit partner.

-Choose multi-lender if: your users include B2B businesses, service businesses, or a mix of business types; you want to maximise approval rates and revenue; or you want to offer a premium funding experience with genuine product breadth.
+Choose multi-lender if: your users include B2B businesses, service businesses or a mix of business types; you want to maximise approval rates and revenue; or you want to offer a premium funding experience with genuine product breadth.